sidekiq-scheduler/sidekiq-scheduler/README.md

   description: 'This job resets the weekly leaderboard for contributions'
 ```

-Please note that `schedule` root key is not present in the separate file.
+Please notice that the `schedule` root key is not present in the separate file.

 To load the schedule: